Residence Hall Handbook

 Roommates and Suitemate Concerns

-Suites house 2-4 students.
 Perry Hall offers co-ed floors; all suites and rooms will be assigned on a same-sex basis.
-Students have the option to make requests for roommates and/or specific housing and Perry staff will do their best to honor such requests, but does not guarantee requests will be honored.
-As students will often arrive not knowing their roommates, Resident Assistants will visit each suite as needed to talk about expectations.
-Students who experience roommate concerns are encouraged to have a discussion with their roommate/suitemate first, then speak with their Resident Assistant.
+Students have the option to make requests for suitemates and/or specific housing and Perry staff will do their best to honor such requests, but does not guarantee requests will be honored.
+Students receive their suitemate contact information with their housing assignment and are encouraged to contact their suitemate prior to arrival.
+Students who experience roommate concerns are encouraged to have a discussion with their roommate/suitemate first, then speak with a Resident Assistant.
 The Coordinator may be consulted for additional assistance.
-Room changes are possible based on available spaces; however students are expected to attempt to work through conflict before exercising this option.

 Safety & Health Concerns